Click on the titles below for more information.

 Students who have an I-20/DS-2019 that will expire before they graduate will need to apply for a program extension ahead of time.
 Students must obtain an extension BEFORE the expiration of their I-20/DS-2019.
 Students are required to obtain a completed and signed Recommendation for Extension form from their academic advisor and submit it along with other documents to CIE.
 Extensions will only be approved for compelling academic or medical reasons.
 Visit our immigration webpage for more details.

 I moved.
 How do I report my change of address?

 The federal government requires that all international students and scholars report a change of address within ten days of moving.
-To do this, fill out a Change of Address Form and submit it to CIE’s Front Desk, or email it to firstname.lastname@example.org.
+To do this, fill out a Change of Address Form online.
 You should also update your MyUTK online profile.

 Please note: Due to system limitations and security concerns, international students must complete both CIE and MyUTK address updates separately.

 I want to transfer to a different academic institution in the United States.
 How do I do that?